DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 **Tile Fields**

 If there is more than one field in the custom tile you are modifying, then you will be able to change the order that the fields appear in.
-Use the |arrows-up-down| buttons to modify the order of the fields.
+Use the |Arrows up and down| buttons to modify the order of the fields.

 Create a new tile
 ~~~~~~~~~~~~~~~~~